AnEmergentAntinomy/ModularTimesTables/README.md

 Examples:

-  c       n
-  179 mod 360 (something neat happens when the coefficient is (modulus/2)-1, try these two examples and see the difference
+  179(c) mod 360(m) something neat happens when the coefficient is (modulus/2)-1, try these two examples and see the difference

     ShowSingleTable(179,1,360)
     ShowSingleTable(179,1,360,loose_dash)